award

 If you have experienced any of the above types of wrongful termination, you have the right to file a lawsuit to get compensated for your wages and the rights that have been taken advantage of.
 Give us a call today to discuss your options.

 During our free consultation, we may request specific documents and detailed information from you in order to piece together exactly what happened.
-For example, a couple things we may ask from you include:
+For example, a couple of things we may ask from you include:

 1. The date the dispute started